kate-sarant/Appointy/README.md

 composer install
 ```

-- Update the .env file with your database credentials:
+- Update the `.env`file with your database credentials:

-.env

 Copy code